RubenTipparach/Nighthawk/README.md

 ## Version progression

+### v0.4.1
+- Added API to parse XML and JSON
+- Added web request API to communicate with the FLASK python server

 ### v0.4
 - Added in animations for search transitions.
 - Also restructured graph and search system to make system more robust and queryable.